#02009 Print This PagePrint This Page

 A girl I know so well,

-And if I get my liberty,
+And if I had my liberty,

-With her I'd love to dwell;
+With her I mean to dwell;

-And if I get my liberty,
+If I had my liberty,

 Rough company I would shun,